 The UN Subcommittee on the Prevention of Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (SPT) will be visiting Australia for 12 days from 16 Oct 2022 – 27 Oct 2022.
 The visit will focus on the delayed reaction by the Australian government to implement the Optional Protocol to the Convention Against Torture (OPCAT) into domestic legislation.
 OPCAT is an international human rights treaty that functions to safeguard prisoners’ rights against ‘cruel, inhuman or degrading treatment or punishment’.

-In 2013, Justice Action was invited to participate in a nation-wide Roundtable of NGOs discussing OPCAT and the effects of its ratification on detainees.
+In 2009 Justice Action represented detainees at the Seminar introducing OPCAT, and in 2013 was invited to participate in a nation-wide Roundtable of NGOs discussing OPCAT and the effects of its ratification on detainees.
 Ahead of the SPT’s upcoming visit, Justice Action has undertaken expansive prisoner community consultations to prepare a submission raising four key issues of concern:

 – Detainee representation and participation in OPCAT